dapi/import-ruby/README.md

 [![Build Status](https://travis-ci.org/dapi/module_import.svg?branch=master)](https://travis-ci.org/dapi/module_import)

-The import statement is used to import functions and objects that have been exported from an external module or classes in Ruby
+The import statement is used to import functions and objects that have been exported from an external module or classes in Ruby.

+This is good and simple alternative on `extend` or `include` stolen from [ES6 import statement](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import)

+## Rationale

+Why not use `extend` or `include`?
+Because it mixes with your current module scope and conflicts with existens methods.

 ## Installation